bafg-bund/ntsworkflow/README.md

 To cite this work please use the following citation or run `citation("ntsworkflow")`.

-> Kevin S. Jewell, Christian Dietrich, Toni Köppe, Arne Wick and Thomas
+> Kevin S. Jewell, Christian Dietrich, Toni Köppe, Franziska Thron, Arne
-> A. Ternes (2023). ntsworkflow: A Non-Target Screening Data Evaluation
+> Wick and Thomas A. Ternes (2023). ntsworkflow: A Non-Target Screening
-> Tool.
+> Data Evaluation Tool.
 R package version 0.2.2.

 ### Peer-reviewed articles reporting the development of ntsworkflow